Neal-C/Neal-C/README.md

-## Hello
+## Welcome to my unfinished playgrounds and personal notes
 ## Nothing on here is meant for production

-Welcome to my unfinished playgrounds and personal notes

 That's me coding at 17%